December 18, 2019 | Authored by: Kevin Cancilla

-PCI-DSS is one of the noteworthy industry standard, necessary for working with credit cards providers.
+PCI-DSS is one of the noteworthy industry-standard, necessary for working with credit card providers.
 The more involved you are with payment information, the more responsibility and liability you are assuming.
 Multiple security measures have to be in place if you store customer details, and any breach could result in litigation: The average total cost of a data breach in 2019 was $3.9 million, including revenue and reputational losses.
-There's also GDPR, CCPA and other global and regional regulations to consider.
+There's also GDPR, CCPA, and other global and regional regulations to consider.

 Talk to Vindicia today

 Getting that all-in-one platform that can satisfy all these billing considerations cost-effectively doesn't have to be a pipe dream.
-With Vindicia Subscribe (formerly CashBox), recurring revenue businesses can access robust features, functionality and expertise to drive performance in customer acquisition and retention.
-Contact Vindicia today for more information on our subscription billing solutions..
-And for a further analysis of the build vs. buy question, read our white paper “Is your subscription billing system restraining your business growth?"
+With Vindicia Subscribe (formerly CashBox), recurring revenue businesses can access robust features, functionality, and expertise to drive performance in customer acquisition and retention.
+Contact Vindicia today for more information on our subscription billing solutions.
+And for further analysis of the build vs. buy question, read our white paper “Is your subscription billing system restraining your business growth?"